hubmannj/NWTK-Cheatsheet/Cisco.md

 ### HSRP

 The Hot Standby Router Protocol is only for Cisco devices.
 HSRP uses two Routers in a Group.
 One is the Active Router and the second is the Standby.
-The Active Router
+The Active Router is used to rout traffic whereas the standby Router only work after a failover.

+### Configuration

+In HSRP, a numbered group is used.
+If you work with Router-on-a-stick, use the vlan-id as the group number for the Router Group on the Sub-Interface.
+The number must be identical for both Routers.
+Same for the Virtuell IP Address.
+Interface tracking mechanism where the Router reduce it´s priority automatically if there is a Problem with the outside Interface.